Complex question: Complex question fallacy

 When a complex question contains controversial presuppositions (often with loaded language—having an unspoken and often emotive implication), it is known as a loaded question.
 For example, a classic loaded question, containing incriminating assumptions that the questioned persons seem to admit to if they answer the questions instead of challenging them, is "Have you stopped beating your wife?"
-If the person questioned answers "yes", that implies that they have previously beaten their wife.
+Whether the person questioned answers "yes" or "no", they imply that they have previously beaten their wife.
 A loaded question may be asked to trick the respondent into admitting something that the questioner believes to be true, and which may in fact be true.
-So the previous question is "loaded", whether or not the respondent has actually beaten their wife–and if the respondent answers anything other than "yes" or "no" in an attempt to deny having beaten their wife, the questioner can accuse him of "trying to dodge the question".
+So the previous question is "loaded", whether or not the respondent has actually beaten their wife–and if the respondent answers anything other than "yes" or "no" in an attempt to deny having beaten their wife, the questioner can accuse them of "trying to dodge the question".
 The very same question may be loaded in one context, but not in the other.
 For example, the previous question would not be loaded were it asked during a trial in which the defendant has already admitted having beaten one's wife.